Tableaux de bord des données

-The chart displays information on human development in Uzbekistan between 2000 and 2019.
+The chart displays information on human development in Jordan between 1990 and 2019.
 Only certain sample years have data disaggregated by sex.

-The most recent year of the HDI, 2019, shows that the average human development score in Uzbekistan is 0.720.
+The most recent year of the HDI, 2019, shows that human development score in Jordan for both males and females is 0.729.
 This score indicates that human development is high.

 HDI Education Index (Source: UNDP)

 Lack of education and illiteracy are key factors that make both children and adults more vulnerable to exploitive labour conditions.

 As the seminal ILO report Profits and Poverty explains:

 “Adults with low education levels and children whose parents are not educated are at higher risk of forced labour.
 Low education levels and illiteracy reduce employment options for workers and often force them to accept work under poor conditions.
 Furthermore, individuals who can read contracts may be in a better position to recognize situations that could lead to exploitation and coercion.”

 The bars on the chart represent the Education Index score and the line traces the mean years of education in Jordan over time.